 Approximate cycling distance 109km (68 miles)

-We leave the hotel on our final day of cycling, riding through the exquisite forest that surrounds Compiegne.
+We leave for our final day of cycling, riding through the exquisite forest that surrounds Compiegne.
 It was here that the 1918 Armistice was signed and still resides in a small museum.

 We continue on our way riding through quiet quaint villages before reaching the outskirts of Paris where we will start to spot familiar sights and infamous landmarks of the Eiffel Tower and Arc de Triomphe.
 As we cycle through the sometimes crowded Parisian streets, with car horns sounding our arrival, we pedal up the Champs Elysees and on to our grand finish at the Eiffel Tower…a truly fitting end to a challenging journey!